smartdataHQ/cxs-utils/cxs-schema/json-schema/README.md

 The schemas are designed based on a combination of:
 -   **Avro schemas (`.avsc` files)**: Considered the primary source of truth for data structure and field definitions.
--   **ClickHouse SQL table definitions**: Used for database storage and querying.
 -   **Pydantic models**: Used within the Python applications for data validation and manipulation.

 All schemas adhere to the **JSON Schema Draft 2020-12** specification.